 Contrary to a conventional resignation, the employee is entitled to unemployment benefits.

-The procedure must be rigorous: convening a preliminary interview, written notification of the dismissal and compliance with the legal deadlines for contesting.
+The procedure must be observed: convening a Preliminary interview, written notification of the dismissal and compliance with the legal deadlines for contesting.

 Once the breakup has been confirmed, several documents must be given to the employee:

-The employer must also inform the social organizations (Urssaf, mutual insurance, pension) and ensure that the deadlines are respected to avoid any dispute.
+The employer must also inform the social organizations (Urssaf, mutual insurance, pension) and ensure that the deadlines are respected to avoid any disputes.

 The departure of an employee should not disorganize the team.
 To ensure an effective transition: